testinggospels/camouflage/docs/handlebars.md

     `capture` helper can be used for all the supported protocols, i.e. http/https/http2, grpc and websockets.
 However, it's behavior, and the data it can access, varies across protocols.
 Read more on Capture Helper page.

+!!!note

+    Using `jsonpath` returns an object for match rather than string.
+This may cause unexpected results while performing comparisons since `is` operator uses strict type checking by default consider explicitly defining an operator `==` or use regex.

 ## num_between

 Type: Custom Helper